They Thought This HIV Strategy Couldn't Work. But It Did

 Details of the new trial were revealed at the Conference on Retroviruses and Opportunistic Infections in Seattle this spring and will be published soon.
 The findings are likely to be a big source of discussion at the global AIDS and HIV conference in Mexico City in July.

 The scale of the trial was immense.
 Researchers began annual HIV testing in 14 communities of 50,000 or so people each in urban neighborhoods and towns in South Africa and Zambia.
-Community health workers went to people's homes, talked to them about HIV and HIV prevention, distributed condoms and offered on-the spot testing.
+Community health workers went to people's homes, talked to them about HIV and HIV prevention, distributed condoms and offered on-the-spot testing.
 Those who tested positive were offered free antiretroviral therapy.
 Another 300,000 or so were in the control group, which did not offer "test and treat."

 The study was funded by the U.S. government and the International Initiative for Impact Evaluation with support from the Bill and Melinda Gates Foundation (which is also a funder of NPR and this blog).

 In half of the 14 communities where "test and treat" was the protocol, anyone found to be HIV-positive was offered treatment immediately.
-The results from these communities were not that impressive: a 7 percent drop in new HIV infections compared to communities in the control arm, where testing and treatment were sometimes available but not with the concerted, door-to-door outreach of the PopART approach..
+The results from these communities were not that impressive: a 7 percent drop in new HIV infections compared to communities in the control arm, where testing and treatment were sometimes available but not with the concerted, door-to-door outreach of the PopART approach.

 In the other half of communities where "test and treat" took place, for the first few years treatment didn't begin until an individual's white blood cell counts fell below a certain level.
 (Partway through the study, those communities were switched to immediate treatment when national guidelines changed.)